The Clinton/Comey/Mueller Collusion to Take Down Trump

-The claim of campaign-finance violations will fuel the Democrats' relentless hounding of Trump over the next two years, as it fits with their "stolen election" narrative and is fodder for faux impeachment charges.
+As "Russian Collusion" fades, claimed campaign-finance violations will now fuel the Democrats' "Hate Trump" campaign, as it fits with their "stolen election" narrative and is fodder for faux impeachment charges.

 “It is of great importance to set a resolution, not to be shaken, never to tell an untruth.
 There is no vice so mean, so pitiful, so contemptible; and he who permits himself to tell a lie once, finds it much easier to do it a second and a third time, till at length it becomes habitual; he tells lies without attending to it, and truths without the world’s believing him.” —Thomas Jefferson (1785)

 There was actual news this week (versus the constant din of media churn) regarding the special counsel investigation into what originally was supposed to focus on Russian efforts to influence the 2016 election.

 Of course, that mandate immediately turned into an unlimited investigation into all manner of ostensible wrongdoing regarding Donald Trump and his campaign associates, including an investigation into whether Trump’s campaign colluded with Russia to influence the 2016 election.
 As you recall, that diversion was prompted by a fake dossier funded by Hillary Clinton’s campaign.